pamapa/callblocker/README.md

   - In the menu "Telefonie -> Telefoniegeraete" click on "Neues Geraet einrichten"
   - Choose "Telefon (mit und ohne Anrufbeantworter)" and click "Weiter"
   - Choose "LAN/WLAN (IP-Telefon)", for name use for example "callblocker" and click "Weiter"
-  - Choose a password, remember the username and click "Weiter"
+  - Choose a password, remember it and click "Weiter"
   - Choose "alle Anrufe annehmen" and click "Weiter"
 - Setup the IP-phone in the callblocker configuration (/etc/callblocker/setting.json):
   - Edit the section sip -> accounts